 I make enough to live comfortably at present, enjoy a pretty good life overall and have other things going on that are more important to me than purely money.

 I tend not to think so (though maybe I’m wrong?), all of the goals I presented at the time, met the criteria of traditional ‘SMART’ goals but just not in the typical monetary or quantifiable measure.

 Traditional goals tend to ignore qualitative properties.

-Monetary measures are a pitfall of our western society in my opinion, that’s not to say that they aren’t important, just overemphasized, so do yourself a favour and don’t use monetary rewards in your pursuit of weight loss.
+Monetary measures are a pitfall of our western society in my opinion.
+That’s not to say that they aren’t important, just overemphasized.
+Do yourself a favour and don’t use monetary rewards in your pursuit of weight loss.